 On a recent shopping trip, I noticed a very clever hanging system in the changing rooms.
-There were 3 hooks, where the shopper could categories their items into “definitely”, “maybe”, “my stuff”.
+There were three hooks, where the shopper could categories their items into “definitely”, “maybe”, and “my stuff”.

 There was no hook for “no”.
 But I guess that wouldn’t fit with the goal of selling you more clothes.